1. I’ve changed my email address. How can I update it in the application system?

 18. Can I obtain an extension of the grant period for my project or postdoc project?

-- For projects that have been granted funding in 2019 or later, applications for an extension of the grant period should be addressed to the Foundation’s secretariat.
-A grant recipient is entitled to an extended grant period if the project manager has been prevented by illness, parental leave, service in the Armed Forces or trade-union or political office from completing his or her research.
-The grant period can also be extended in the event of particular circumstances outside the applicant’s control that have affected the possibility to complete the project within the appointed time.
-The application for an extended grant period must be submitted to the Foundation by e-mail by the project manager, with the grant administrator’s support.
+- For projects that have been granted funding in 2019 or later, applications for an extension of the grant availability period should be addressed to the Foundation’s secretariat.
+A grant recipient is entitled to grant availability period if the project manager has been prevented by illness, parental leave, service in the Armed Forces or trade-union or political office from completing his or her research.
+The grant availability period can also be extended in the event of particular circumstances outside the applicant’s control that have affected the possibility to complete the project within the appointed time.
+The application for grant availability period must be submitted to the Foundation by e-mail by the project manager, with the grant administrator’s support.
 A statement specifying the particular reasons why, must be attached as well as a plan for how and when completion of the research project is intended to take place.

 19. How should I issue my final report on grants from the Foundation?